 MRT is one of the most widely implemented cognitive behavior programs, implemented in 40 states and several countries.
 MRT seeks to move clients from hedonistic (pleasure vs. pain) reasoning to levels where concern for social rules and others becomes important.
 Research on MRT has shown that as clients pass steps, moral reasoning increases in juvenile offenders.
 Controlled evaluations of MRT indicate that program participants have lower recidivism rates than controls.

-Individual and group substance abuse treatment services are provided by credentialed substance abuse counselors from Harbortown Clinic.
+Individual and group substance abuse treatment services are provided by credentialed substance abuse counselors.

 The program also emphasizes Restorative Justice and provides opportunities for the youth to participate in a variety of community service projects.

 When the youth and his family have accomplished all treatment goals, release can be requested from the residential program.
-When the youth is released from RTFSP he will be on Aftercare Probation for at least three months.
-The Family Therapist, Probation Officer and the Reintegration and Family Services Coordinator will continue to provide support and supervision when the youth returns to his family and the community.
+When the youth is released from RTFSP he will be on Aftercare Probation for a minimum of three months.
+The Family Therapist, Probation Officer, and the Reintegration and Family Services Coordinator will continue to provide support and supervision when the youth returns to his family and the community.
 Once the youth has completed all terms and conditions of Aftercare Probation he will be eligible for release from Court Supervision.